 - Internal Pressure

-Why is depth of cover so important in relation to selecting the correct wall thickness for the Ductile iron pipe in your application?
+Why is the depth of cover so important in relation to selecting the correct wall thickness for the Ductile iron pipe in your application?

 As mentioned above, the general design of Ductile iron pipe is very conservative, which essentially allows for very little earth to be placed on the pipe while still performing without failure.